Things I Would Like to See Improved in Specialty Coffee

 #5 Dressing Like Bums

-I’ve seen many cases where the cafe is stunning, the equipment is new, the website and social media images are professional, and yet the employees dress like they are homeless.
-If your employees represent the quality image that your cafe is trying to project, why is there not a basic dress code?
-Matching aprons or solid color shirts are small steps that work.
+I’ve seen many cases where the cafe is stunning, the equipment is new, the website and social media images are professional, and the employees dress like they are homeless.
+If your employees represent the quality image that your cafe is trying to project, why is there no basic dress code?
+Matching aprons or solid-color shirts are small steps that work.

-I’ve talked to baristas that stepped up their cafe dress code.
-Tips went up.
-Morale went up.
-Customer satisfaction improved which all led to an increase in business.
-This point is, of course, specific to the more modern cafes and not the old-school dark-roasted grunge coffee places born in the 1990s.
+I’ve talked to baristas who stepped up their cafe dress code.
+Tips went up, morale went up, and customer satisfaction improved, all of which led to an increase in business.
+Of course, this point is specific to the more modern cafes and not the old-school dark-roasted grunge coffee places born in the 1990s.

-In 2016 La Marzocco built an amazing cafe in Seattle.
-The baristas’ professional dress complimented instead of distracting from the beauty of the cafe.
+In 2016,, La Marzocco built an amazing cafe in Seattle.
+The baristas’ professional dress complimented instead of distracting from the cafe’s beauty.

 #6 What is the Price?

-The trend in specialty coffee has been to take down the big menus with clearly marked prices and instead place the prices on menus near the register or don’t even list the prices at all.
+The trend in specialty coffee has been to remove the big menus with clearly marked prices and instead place the prices on menus near the register or not list the prices at all.
 I understand the motivation.
-Big menus with prices are a fast food staple and quality coffee shops do not see themselves as fast food.
-And rightfully so.
+Big menus with prices are a fast food staple, and quality coffee shops do not see themselves as fast food—and rightfully so.
 They see themselves more like nice restaurants.

 The thing is nice restaurants post menus with prices on their website and on their window near the door.
 They also have menus to preview before you even decide to take a seat.
 Many coffee shops glossed over that part and the customer often won’t discover the price until they’ve worked their way up to the front of the line.